brunch/brunch-guide/content/en/chapter01-whats-brunch.md

 ## Full builds vs. incremental builds

-The majority of task runners or builders operate along two modes: the **one-shot build** and the **watcher**.
+The majority of task runners or builders operate along one of two modes: the **one-shot build** and the **watcher**.
 In this second mode, the tool creates the initial build, then watches over all relevant source files and trees, looking for changes: these trigger an update of the build.

 This update can itself operate along one of two modes: either it **rebuilds everything** from scratch (which requires no particular knowledge of the semantics of the tasks involved), or it **only reruns the necessary build steps** based on the detected changes, which greatly reduces the required work.

 This second way is **obviously preferable** in terms of performance, as it can turn a 2-second build into a 0.2-second one, or even a 50-second build into a 0.5-second one.
 But to achieve this, you need a fine-grained understanding of task semantics and dependencies, a pipeline, and a caching mechanism for all your processing steps.
 This is referred to as an **incremental build** system.

-I only recently realized, astonished, that neither Grunt nor Gulp operate like this; although [plugins](https://github.com/wearefractal/gulp-cached) [exist](https://github.com/ahaurw01/gulp-remember), from everything I read online or heard live, they’re pretty tough to set up properly, and the best results they get are often rather sub-optimal.
+I only recently realized, flabbergasted, that neither Grunt nor Gulp operate like this; although [plugins](https://github.com/wearefractal/gulp-cached) [exist](https://github.com/ahaurw01/gulp-remember), from everything I‘ve read online or heard live, they’re pretty tough to set up properly, and the best results they get are often rather sub-optimal.

 **Brunch uses incremental builds.**

 In my humble opinion, this is the only worthy approach; without it, watcher performance is dismal, far too low to be really useful throughout your day.
-It is so obvious to me that it had not even occurred to me that Grunt and Gulp didn't work this way.
+It is so obvious to me that it had not even occurred to me that Grunt and Gulp didn’t work this way.

 Brunch has always done so, naturally—as has Glou, for that matter.

 ## The paramount importance of speed

 You likely noticed that across all the previous points, speed was a recurring concern.
-There's a good reason for this.
+There’s a good reason for this.

 To really be useful, to actually provide us with **operational comfort** regardless of the amount, size and type of source files we have (JS, CoffeeScript, TypeScript, ES6 or even ES7, React, LESS, SASS, Stylus, Handlebars, Jade, Dust or what have you…) and still let us see the results of our changes in our browsers **hundreds of times a day**, our watcher must update the build **fast**.